Tony Dandrades

 Tony Dandrades (born June 17, 1968) is a Dominican journalist and television personality who works at the Univision Network.
 He is currently the entertainment reporter/anchor for the five o'clock news magazine show Primer Impacto.

+He is known for his tagline, "¡Qué bien!"
+He is celebrated with a mural of his likeness in Santiago, Dominican Republic that bears the tagline.

 Career

 On finishing his studies in communication at the Interamerican University in Puerto Rico, Dandrades worked at Puerto Rican television and radio stations before he found new opportunities on the radio in Miami.
-Then he took his big step into the South Florida Univision affiliate.
+He then began work at the South Florida Univision affiliate.

-Dandrades worked for five years as weekend weatherman at Channel 23 in Miami.
-He was notorious for his live reports from festivals and cultural events, in which he mixed weather reporting with entertainment.
-He gained a huge following with Miami residents because of his spontaneous and charismatic style of reporting.
+Dandrades worked for five years as a weekend weatherman at Channel 23 in Miami.
+He was known for his live reports from festivals and cultural events, in which he mixed weather reporting with entertainment.
+He gained a cult following with Miami residents because of his "spontaneous and charismatic" style of reporting.

-In 1997, Dandrades left Channel 23 to work on Primer Impacto, one of the top-ranked programs on the network.
-With his characteristic style and hilarious antics, his interviews have always gone beyond just informing to reveal the many dimensions of the audience’s favorite artists.
-He has shown his fearlessness and impartiality in handling controversial issues, as well as sensitivity when working in the team coverage of the September 11 situation.
+In 1997, Dandrades left Channel 23 to work on Primer Impacto where he has worked on several high profile projects, including team coverage of September 11.

-Dandrades has traveled extensively throughout Latin America and across the U.S. covering stories for “Primer Impacto” and “Ver Para Creer”, the weekend magazine highlighting unbelievable stories.
+Dandrades has traveled extensively throughout Latin America and across the U.S. covering stories for “Primer Impacto” and “Ver Para Creer”, a weekend publication similar to the English language CBS show Sunday Morning.
 He has broadcast from the last four World Cup tournaments in Korea and Japan, Germany, South Africa and Brazil.
 He has also hosted events and festivals, lending his time to telethons and other charity events.

+In 2015, Dandrades appeared on Sesame Amigos beside Elmo in three segments.

+In 2021 Dandrades participated in the television dance competition, "Mira Quién Baila (Look Who's Dancing)."
+His chosen charity to be supported by his appearance was ALPA, the Afro-Latino Association for Policy & Advocacy.